kuladeepperumalla/photo-albums-app/README.md

 ## Introduction

 > Photo Albums App generates random users and users can add any number of photos generated from the API.
 (This App is built for POC purpose only)
-- This is a single page web application where all the data is fetched and requests are made to API without reloding the page.
+- This is a single page web application where all the data is fetched and requests are made to API without reloding the page by using proide and invalidating tags.
 - Used accordions to expand the data on click and add photos inside the expandable pannels
 - Users, Albums, Photos can be Added and Deleted
 - isLoading and isError used all accross the application to handle exceptions in case of bad server or 404 responses from the API